 Be prepared to correct these issues, and others not listed, as they occur so you can avoid more severe damage.
 While these repairs can be expensive as well, it’s crucial that your home is in pique condition if you want to preserve its value.

 While the most expensive renovation, one of the ways to dramatically increase a home’s value is to add useable floor space to the property with an addition.
 This could be in the form of a spare bedroom or even a new study.
-Additional bathrooms to a home, in particular, tend to increase the value more because homes with multiple bathrooms are typically in high demand.
+Adding bathrooms to a home tends to increase the value more because homes with multiple bathrooms are typically in high demand.

 Deck and patio additions are also extremely sought after.
 Remember, you’re taking up some of the yard space with these additions, so it’s important to plan them out carefully.
 Large yards are also popular among homebuyers, especially young couples who wish to start a family, so weigh the pros and cons of the addition carefully.